staticarus/mobileapp-charts/README.md

 # Flutter project

-Mobile app for a school project involving data from the web and charts visualizations.
+Mobile app made for a school project involving data from the web and charts visualizations, the backend is Firebase, and the data are used elsewhere by a Raspberry pi.

-External libraries used : firebase_core, cloud_firestore, syncfusion_flutter_charts
+External libraries used : firebase_core, firebase_storage, cloud_firestore, syncfusion_flutter_charts, image_picker, image_cropper

 ## Features

-- Selection of the meter (the one currently in front of the RaspberryPI) as to notify the RaspPI where to send the data
+- Selection of the meter (the one currently in front of the Raspberry pi) as to notify where to send the data on Firebase

 - A cropper tool to retrieve a picture stored in Firebase, crop/resize it, and resend it to Firebase